FAO’s SOFI 2025 explains how food price inflation directly weakens low-income access to healthy diets and affects child nutrition.

 Korean households should track how global grains, exchange rates, energy prices, and distribution costs combine into grocery prices.

-For this issue, start with grain prices, then check whether fertilizer costs is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with grain prices, then check whether fertilizer costs is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch